mikegioia/debian-server/README.md

 ##Run the installer

-When you're ready to install run the command `./install.sh example.cfg`.
+When you're ready to install run the command `./install.sh example.cfg` **AS ROOT**.
+These scripts assume root so please `sudu su` before running them.
 If you changed the name of `example.cfg` make sure to use the new name in the command you run.

+##Notes about this installation

+* This script will `apt-get update` and `apt-get upgrade` your system.
+This could take a while so be sure to watch over it.
+* You will be prompted to set MySQL and PHPMyAdmin passwords.
+Keep those handy and watch when it prompts.
+*